- More

 Every writer collects rejection slips.
 That is not a sign you should stop; it is proof you are in the game.
 Not a Penny More, Not a Penny Less did not set the world alight when it first appeared.
 It was turned down by over 10 publishers and only sold modestly at the start.
 And yet stories can be stubborn.
 If a book finds readers who care about it, it refuses to die.
 It is passed from hand to hand with the words, “You’ll enjoy this one.”
 Word of mouth has always been more powerful than any advertisement.

-If you are learning your craft, do not be put off.
+So if you are learning your craft, do not be put off.
 It may take several efforts to reach close to your potential.
-Even today, it is extremely rare for a first book to be a bestseller.

 I always write in a room with no phone, no computer, and no other means of distraction.
 Friends and family know I am only to be disturbed in an absolute emergency.